ariga/atlas/doc/md/guides/orms/efcore.md

 Invoke-WebRequest https://release.ariga.io/atlas/atlas-windows-amd64-latest.exe -OutFile atlas.exe
 ```

-Then add the directory where the Atlas binary is located to the system's PATH environment variable.
+Then move the atlas binary to a directory that is included in your system PATH.
+If you prefer a different directory, you can add it to your system PATH by editing the environment variables.

 </TabItem>
 <TabItem value="mac_linux" label="macOS + Linux">